 While no laws officially regulate individuals’ public appearance, statements by public officials reflect intolerance for behavior that deviates from the territory’s conservative norms.
 No laws or government programs specifically protect victims of domestic violence.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 0 / 4

-There is very little economic opportunity in South Ossetia.
+Although Bibilov promised an investment program and a rise in social spending in late 2018, there remains very little economic opportunity in South Ossetia.
 Populations living along the administrative border with Georgia face additional economic uncertainty due to divisions created by shifting and uncertain borders.